Executive Function Support

 Overall we use many academic tools and strategies that help all our students with planning, self-management and organization:

-Students use a universal planner to record homework, reminders and notes.
+Students use a paper and digital planners to daily record homework, reminders and notes.

-Being prepared for class is rewarded with grade points.
+Being prepared for class is valued and assessed.

 Average class size is 7 students which minimizes distractions and allows for more teacher support.